debiki/talkyard/docs/e2e-tests-readme.md

         # sudo yarn global add node-gyp  # needed for Fibers to build? not sure.
+        yarn install  # builds Fibers, needed once only

+        # ... or, might need to:
+        yarn remove wdio-sync
+        yarn add --dev wdio-sync  # to build the correct version of Fibers

-        yarn install  # builds Fibers, needed once only s/selenium-install # should be needed once only s/selenium-start
+        s/selenium-install # should be needed once only s/selenium-start